 Start & finish: Balcombe train station

-Getting There: There are trains running from London Bridge Station to Balcombe train station (journey time 40 minutes).
-On Sundays, there are services from Victoria (journey time 50 minutes).
-On the way back to London, there are hourly trains running from Balcombe.
+Getting There: Trains are running from London Bridge Station to Balcombe train station (journey time 40 minutes).
+In addition, there are services from Victoria (journey time 50 minutes).
+On the way back to London, hourly trains are running from Balcombe.

 OS Explorer Map: 134 and 135

 OS Landranger Map: 187

 Where to take a break: The cafe at Nyams offers a choice of seasonal food and also a Grab & Go kiosk in the tea garden.

 “Once I dreamt of a form of poetry created by the sound of feet walking in the grass.” – Cecilia Vicuna

 This walk takes you through the hills of north Kent and Surrey and along Greensand Way.
 Your route is marked by Wolf Woods (with pretty cottages).